vittorioromeo/SSVOpenHexagon/webpage/workshop_tutorial.md

 Below are the utility functions, which can be identified with the "u_" prefix.
 These are overall functions that either help utilize the game engine, be incredibly beneficial to pack developers, or help simplify complex calculations.

+* **`size_t u_getAttemptRandomSeed()`**: Obtain the current random seed, automatically generated at the beginning of the level. `math.randomseed` is automatically initialized with the result of this function at the beginning of a level.

 * **`void u_log(string message)`**: Print out `message` to the console.

 * **`void u_execScript(string scriptFilename)`**: Execute the script located at `<pack>/Scripts/scriptFilename`.